AdarshMasekar/TodoApplication/readme.md

 ## Architecture

-The application follows a typical full-stack architecture with a Node.js backend and a potential frontend (not included in the provided code).
+The application follows a typical full-stack architecture with a Node.js backend and a React frontend.

 ### Backend